 By Jennifer McDougall

 Healing broken relationships in recovery is extremely important.
-Letting go of the past, asking and accepting of forgiveness, being authentic in your actions, and using the tools you acquired during rehab is essential to your sobriety.
+Letting go of the past, asking and accepting forgiveness, being authentic in your actions, and using the tools you acquired during rehab is essential to your sobriety.
 Broken relationships carry a weight of regret and miscommunication.
 There’s a strong chance that throughout your days of substance abuse, you most likely hurt people along the way.
-When we use and abuse drugs and alcohol, we lose our authenticity—meaning we alter our consciousness to be less than intentional and in many cases hurtful to those we love and care about.
+When we use and abuse drugs and alcohol, we lose our authenticity—meaning we alter our consciousness to be less than intentional and, in many cases, hurtful to those we love and care about.

 - Communicate with Honesty